isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

 and underscore_separated.
 So 'AliquotBarcode' has become 'aliquot_barcode'.
 Same with SampleBarcode (sample_barcode).
 However, ParticipantBarcode has become case_barcode.
 Also 'Study' is now refered to as 'project_short_name'.
-So if you're having trouble getting a 'old' query to work, make sure the column names haven't changed, check whether it's in Legacy SQL or Standard SQL.
+So if you're having trouble getting an 'old' query to work, make sure the column names haven't changed, and check whether it's in Legacy SQL or Standard SQL.

 As we transition to standard SQL and the new GDC datasets, one question that's come up around here relates to records.
 Overall, in the isb-cgc datasets, there's very few data types other than STRINGs, INTEGERs, and FLOATs.
 But occasionally you'll bump into something that needs a different query structure, and the RECORD type is one of those.
-One place to find this rare beast is in the methylation probe annotation (isb-cgc:platform_reference.methylation_annotation).
+One place to find this rare beast is in the methylation probe annotation (`isb-cgc:platform_reference.methylation_annotation <https://bigquery.cloud.google.com/table/isb-cgc:platform_reference.methylation_annotation>`_).

-Each methylation probe has some genomic location, given as a chromosome and a position in nucleotide bases.
+Each methylation probe has a specified genomic location, given as a chromosome and the base position on that chromosome.
 An analytical question that often arises is something like "does methylation in this region of the genome affect RNA transcription?".
 It's a good question, and can actually be pretty hard to determine.
 But here, we'll focus on one of the first steps in the analysis, mapping probes to genes.

-In the isb-cgc:platform_reference.methylation_annotation table, we find our RECORD, 'UCSC'.
+In the **isb-cgc:platform_reference.methylation_annotation** table schema, we find a RECORD called 'UCSC'.
 If we look at the details of the table (via the web interface) we see that the table has 485,577 rows and has the following description:

 ::